VoronovY/lucky-coders-e-commerce/.github/pull_request_template.md

 ## 👌 Pull Request Convention

 - Title should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
-- For every pull request, add yourself as the assigner and two others as reviewers.
+- For every pull request, add yourself as the assignee and two others as reviewers.
 - Merge only if the PR is approved.
 - [ ] I followed convention rules